← All Inside Large Language Models modules

 This activity needs JavaScript.

-Why this matters next Self-attention is the heart, but a transformer wraps more around it: a way to encode word order, a feed-forward layer, and "residual" shortcuts that keep training stable.
-Module 5 assembles these into the full transformer block — the unit that repeats dozens of times in a real LLM.
+Why this matters next Self-attention is the central operation, but a complete transformer comprises additional components: positional encodings to represent token order, a feed-forward sub-layer, and residual connections that maintain training stability.
+Module 5 assembles these components into the complete transformer block — the unit that is replicated dozens of times in a production LLM.

 Next: The Transformer Block →